 Places to Visit in Manali in August

 All the places I listed above can be visited in August.
 The exceptions due to monsoon will remain in this month as well.
-Take a look at the weather before you visit Manali during monsoon season.
+Take a look at the weather before you visit Manali during the monsoon season.

 Places to Visit in Manali in September